 With just two ingredients (chicken and sea salt) and 30 grams of protein per can, Wild Planet’s chicken is also excellent for you.
 In terms of flavor, convenience, and versatility, it holds its own against canned tuna.
-Like tuna, you’ll want to drain the excess liquid before using it.
 Trust us—once you try one of these five easy, healthy, and satisfying meals, you’ll be hooked.

 Niçoise Salad With Chicken

 Bright and lemony, a niçoise salad tastes so refreshing on a hot summer evening.
 Though the classic French dish uses tuna, we like it just as well with chicken.
 Swap it into the classic recipe, or make a quick-fix version with lettuce, green beans, briny olives, and chicken drizzled with an organic store-bought vinaigrette.